A2R-Lab/HJCD-IK/README.md

 ```

 ### Note on custom robots:
-HJCD-IK and GRiD currently only supports robots using revolute, prismatic, and fixed joints without any closed kinematics loops.
+HJCD-IK and GRiD currently only support robots using revolute, prismatic, and fixed joints without any closed kinematics loops.

 ## Cite
 Please cite HCJD-IK if you found this work useful: